qchenevier/MBA_memoire/doc/action_actor.md

 #### Cognitive capabilities of Digital technologies: analytics / AI / deep learning

+Some 60 percent of occupations could have 30 percent or more of their activities automated.
+Workers of all skill levels, including highly skilled professionals, will not be immune. [@Manyika2015].

 The Idea that technological advances favor more skilled workers is a twentieth century phenomenon [@Acemoglu2002].
 It's long been known that AI and automation/robotics will change markets and workforces.
 We all need to develop new skills in order to diﬀerentiate ourselves [@Beck2017].

 The booming growth of machine learning and artificial intelligence (AI), like most transformational technologies, is both exciting and scary, considering the social and personal implications - and particularly the implications for our careers [@Beck2017].